tnebooks/12th-zoology/content.en/zoology/organisms-and-populations/_index.md

 6\.
 Camels are able to regulate water effectively for evaporative cooling through the skin and respiratory system and excrete highly concentrated urine, and can also withstand dehydration up to 25% of their body weight.

-**11.7 Populations** Population is defined
+## Populations

-as any group of organisms of the same species which can interbreed among themselves, and occupy a particular space and function as part of a biotic community.
+Population is defined as any group of organisms of the same species which can interbreed among themselves, and occupy a particular space and function as part of a biotic community.
 A population has various properties like population density, natality (birth rate), mortality (death rate), age distribution, biotic potential, dispersion and ‘r’, ‘K’ selected